Picovoice/picovoice/demo/mcu/imxrt1050/README.md

 ## Installation

-For this demo, you need to:
-1. Download and install [MCUXpresso IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE), which is an all-in-one multi-OS development tool for NXP MCUs based on Arm Cortex-M cores.
+For this demo, you need to download and install [MCUXpresso IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE), which is an all-in-one multi-OS development tool for NXP MCUs based on Arm Cortex-M cores.

 ## Usage